-Despite the fact that the company only sells uPVC windows, it offers many more styles than other window companies.
-You can select from an impressive nine styles: casement, bow, bay, sash, tilt and turn, cottage, shaped, Tudor and Georgian bar.
-To complete your desired aesthetic, choose from seven standard finishes, including grain-effect finishes.
-If you want something different to the standard colour selection, simply send First Home Improvements your preferred RAL colour code for complete customisation.
+Despite the fact that the company only sells uPVC windows, it offers more styles than many other window companies: you can choose from casement, bow, bay, sash, tilt and turn, cottage, shaped, Tudor and Georgian bar and 7 standard finishes, including grain-effect finishes.
+If you want something different to the standard colour selection, you can also send First Home Improvements your preferred RAL colour code for fully customised windows.

-Double glazing is harder to break than single glazed windows, but First Home Improvements windows also feature additional security features, such as a blade-locking system from Yale.
-According to the site, this makes the lock technology three times more secure than standard window-locking systems.
+First Home Improvements windows also feature additional security features such as a blade-locking system from Yale, which is 3 times more secure than standard window-locking systems.

-First Home Improvements offers a choice of credit options (subject to approval), and promises to match a competitor’s price if you get a cheaper quotation elsewhere.
+The company offers a choice of credit options (subject to approval), and promises to match prices if you get a cheaper quotation elsewhere.

 Key features